 How Many Users Does Shopify Have?

-Between December 2024 and March 2025, Shopify had an average of 4.99 million daily visitors, with a total of 149.83 million visits per month on average.
+Between December 2024 and March 2025, Shopify had an average of 4.99 million daily visitors, resulting in a total of 149.83 million visits per month.
 The highest number of visits was recorded in December 2024, reaching 160.9 million.

 Check the table below to see how many Shopify users there are monthly from August 2024 to March 2025.